facebookexperimental/MIRAI/README.md

 - `--single_func <name>`: the name of a specific function you want to analyze.
 - `--`: any arguments after this marker are passed on to rustc.

-A more comprehensive command line interface for MIRAI is planned, but currently not implemented.
+You can get some insight into the inner workings of MIRAI by setting the verbosity level of log output  to one of `warn`, `info`, `debug`, or `trace`, via the environment variable `MIRAI_LOG`.

-## Using MIRAI together with the contracts crate
+## Using MIRAI together with the Rust design by contracts crate

-Preliminary support for MIRAI is available in the [contracts crate](https://gitlab.com/karroffel/contracts).
+Preliminary support for MIRAI is available in the [design by contracts crate](https://gitlab.com/karroffel/contracts).
 There is currently no official release containing this support on crates.io, so you must directly refer to the gitlab repo using a dependency like below in your Cargo.toml:
 ```toml
 contracts = { git = "https://gitlab.com/karroffel/contracts.git", branch = "master", features = [ "mirai_assertions" ]}
 ```

-See the shopping cart example for usage.
+See the [shopping cart example](https://github.com/facebookexperimental/MIRAI/blob/master/examples/shopping_cart/src/main.rs) for usage.

 ## Developing MIRAI
 See the [developer guide](https://github.com/facebookexperimental/MIRAI/blob/master/documentation//DeveloperGuide.md)